asdfljh/TeamFour/README.md

     8. If executing file calls 'execve', L terminates it.

+### Flag Updater

- E. Flag Updater receives JSON file and verifies their signature and content
+ A. Flag Updater receives JSON file and verifies their signature and content

     1. The program is daemonized to be runed in background